seanTsmith/tequila/README.md

 - make it

 #### To do now
+- Make session method endSession and add to integration test
-- Command class functions should not need to call this.complete() ... should be automatic
+- Command class functions should not need to call this.complete() ... should be automatic?
+- Make easier way to retrieve single model findModel()
 - getlist needs next item to detect end ? or need hasMoreItems ?
 - model.set({name:value}) should be like model.set('name',value})
 - make validation for types
 - have stores validate before saving
+- fix Test variations on getList method test for remote stores

 #### To do later
 - Don't store nulls in stores just do by inference (have get populate on return and put remove before inserting)